Henry P. Baldwin: Life and politics in Michigan

 Baldwin moved to Detroit, Michigan, where he established a wholesale business in boots and shoes in 1838.
 He was a member of the convention which organized the U.S. Republican Party in Jackson, Michigan, in 1854.
 He was influential in organizing the sixth Episcopal parish in the northern outskirts of Detroit on December 27, 1858, and in building St. John's Episcopal Church for the parish.
 Baldwin donated the church lot and underwrote a large portion of the cost of building a chapel to seat 125 persons (completed November 1859) and paid for the construction of the rectory.
 He also contributed in large part to the building of the larger 1,300-seat nave, completed in 1861.
 He was the Senior Warden from the parish's founding until his death.

 He was director of the Michigan State Bank and president of the Second National Bank of Detroit, 1863–1887.
 For several years, he was also the director of the Eastern Asylum in Pontiac.
 He was a member of the Michigan State Senate, 2nd District, 1861–1862.
-He married his second wife, Sibyle Lambard, on November 21, 1866.
+He married his second wife, Sibyle Lambard, a great-granddaughter of Martha Ballard, on November 21, 1866.

 In 1868, Baldwin was elected Governor of Michigan, serving from 1869 to 1873.
 He was appointed and subsequently elected as a Republican to the United States Senate to fill the vacancy caused by the death of Zachariah Chandler, serving from November 17, 1879, to March 3, 1881, alongside Thomas W. Ferry.
 He became Chairman of the Michigan Republican Party from 1880 to 1882.
 The village of Baldwin, Michigan, was named for him during his time as governor.